shaminaj-disha/DX_BALL/README.md

 iGraphic1.2VS10/iGraphic1.2VS10

-For better visualization of the game I have uploaded a video, which you can find in DX_BALL.webm file.
+For better visualization of the game, a video is uploaded, which can be found in DX_BALL.webm file.
 There is also 'Snapshot' folder in which I have uploaded the snaps of two levels of the game.

-The features of this game are:
+The following features are included in this game:

 1. Various power-ups appear when hitting random blocks.
 2. Grabbing different 'Fruits' and 'Stars', the score will be increased in different ratio.